EasyUni logo

 As a result of this distinction, both types of universities have distinct learning environments.

-Public universities typically use a mix of Malay and English languages in instruction due to the predominance of local students.
+For instance, public universities typically use a mix of Malay and English languages in instruction due to the predominance of local students.

 Conversely, private universities use English as the medium of instruction, given the significant presence of international students at these institutions.